-2.4.2 Simplified analysis of platform dynamics:
+2.4.2 Simplified analysis of platform dynamics

-335 Similarly to what is done in the previous paragraph, here the global system of equations (1, 2) is reduced to a second order oscillatory system that allows us to have a better understanding of platform dynamics.
+Similarly to what is done in the previous paragraph, here the global system of Eqs.
+(1)-(2) is reduced to a second-order oscillatory system that allows us to have a better understanding of platform dynamics.